 Once you are equipped, it is time to get a real feel for the city.
 And what better way to do so than by getting a bird’s eye view?
 Once the home to an impressive castle, Schlossberg has been the heart of the city for hundreds of years.
 Although the castle fell during the Napoleonic wars, the people of Graz never lost their love for this lush green oasis with a view.

-There are several ways of getting to the top and each offers a unique experience in their own way.
+There are several ways of getting to the top and each offers a unique experience in its own way.
 You can either take the ever-popular Schlossberg steps from the base of the mountain at Schlossbergplatz or, if you’re tired, opt for the funicular or the lift instead.
 And who wouldn’t want to take an elevator through the middle of a mountain?

 At the top, you can take a stroll along the cobble-stoned paths, seek out hidden corners, and, of course, marvel at the impressive clock tower.
 And if you feel that you are losing track of time, it may be because you are losing yourself in the beauty of the place, but if you take a closer look, perhaps it’s just because the hands on the clock tower are actually reversed.